bihorac-LAB/Exposome/Tools/SDOH/doc/User manual.md

 > Tip: You can improve detection of hospital addresses by adding more known addresses into the hardcoded list in the script.
 You add that to `Address_to_FIPS.py` at `Tools/SDOH/code/Address_to_FIPS.py` just after you import all the packages at the top of the file.
 > Name it `HOSPITAL_ADDRESSES`

+### Note on HOSPITAL_ADDRESSES Format

+When adding hospital addresses to the `HOSPITAL_ADDRESSES` set in `Address_to_FIPS.py`, ensure each address:

+- Is written as a full, single-line string.
+- Uses only lowercase letters and numbers.
+- Has no commas or special characters.
+- Fields are separated by single spaces.
 ---

 ### **Case 2: OMOP Database Input**